User Guide

 - If you want to assign people to the task, the people to be assigned to the task (assignees) are specified with

-.- You can assign multiple people to the same task at once.
+PERSON_INDEX.- You can assign multiple people to the same task at once.

 - The

-refers to the position of the person in the Contacts panel as indicated by the number next to their name. - Any specified
+PERSON_INDEXrefers to the position of the person in the Contacts panel as indicated by the number next to their name. - Any specified

-must be a positive integer (1, 2, 3,…).
+PERSON_INDEXmust be a positive integer (1, 2, 3,…).

 - An explanation of how Date and Time formats work can be found here.